dragonlock2/kicadboards/README.md

 ### diffpair.py

 KiCad's calculator doesn't currently include one for a coupled coplanar waveguide with ground ("differential-coplanar" in Altium).
 Thankfully an open-source solution exists, [atlc](https://atlc.sourceforge.net).
-Minimal source code for [v4.6.1](https://sourceforge.net/projects/atlc/files/atlc/atlc-4.6.1/) has been added here and the build system has been switched to CMake.
+It can solve arbitrary trace shapes, but as a result is quite slow.
+Minimal source code for [v4.6.1](https://sourceforge.net/projects/atlc/files/atlc/atlc-4.6.1/) has been added here, with the build system switched to CMake.

 ```
 cd scripts/external/atlc